Guides

 Deno.serve(async (req: Request) => {

-const { attestation, keyId, challenge, deviceId } = await req.json()
+const { attestation, keyId, challenge } = await req.json()

 const supabase = createClient(